BryceVerberne/CSC240/Cone Volume/README.md

-# Volume of N Cones Calculator
+# Volume of N Cones

-This program calculates the total volume of N cones, where N is a number entered by the user.
+A C program to calculate the total volume of N cones, based on user input for the number of cones and their dimensions.

 ## Description

-The Volume of N Cones program computes the total volume of a user-defined number of cones based on their height and radius.
-The user enters the number of cones, followed by the height and radius for each cone.
-The program outputs the total volume of all cones combined.
+This program computes the total volume of N cones, where N is a number entered by the user.
+The program prompts the user to input the number of cones, and for each cone, the user inputs the radius and height.
+The program then calculates the volume of each cone and outputs the total volume of all the cones.

+## Features
+- Supports calculation of multiple cone volumes at once.
+- Validates user input and ensures that only positive numbers are used for the number of cones, radius, and height.
+- Uses a separate function to calculate the volume of each cone.

 ## Usage

+1. Ensure you have a compatible C compiler installed on your system (e.g. [GCC](https://gcc.gnu.org/)).
-1. Compile the C program using your preferred compiler or IDE.
+2. Compile the `main.c` file using a C compiler (e.g. gcc volume_of_cones.c -o volume_of_cones).
-2. Run the compiled program.
+3. Run the compiled program (e.g. ./volume_of_cones).
-3. Follow the prompts to enter the number of cones, height, and radius for each cone.
+4. Follow the prompts to enter the number of cones and the radius and height of each cone.
-4. The program will output the total volume of all cones.
+5. The program will output the total volume of all cones.

 ## Example